loomio/loomio-docs/en/src/user_manual/getting_started/index.md

 # Overview

-Introduce our demo group, the oatmilk co-op, and explain how they use loomio for ..

 Loomio is a decision making tool for collaborative organizations.

 It enables you to bring people together, have discussions on topics, explore proposals and make decisions.